zuyomi/porn-blocker/README.md

 - 🔐 Blocks access to sites containing pornographic keywords
 - 📜 Logs blocked attempts with timestamps
 - 🧾 View and clear logs from the popup menu
-- ⚡️ Lightweight, fast, and simple to use
+- ⚡️ Lightweight, fast, and simple to use, just plug and go!
 - 💾 All data is stored locally — nothing is sent to the cloud

 ---